Roadbobek/Python_3D_Interactable_Diamond/README.md

 # *Python 3D Diamond In Space*
-An 3D diamond floating in space, has a file to run multiple.
+An 3D diamond floating in space, has a file to run multiple instances.
 I am not advanced in mathematics, so I did not write most of the math.

 #### Author: Roadbobek